Right to Study

 UK Visas and Immigration (UKVI) Student Sponsor Licence

 The University of East London holds a UKVI Student Sponsor Licence.
-The licence places a legal responsibility on sponsors to ensure that their international students have the right to study in UK, amongst other duties.
+The licence places a legal responsibility on sponsors to ensure that their international students have the right to study in the UK, amongst other duties.
 The Right to Study check must be carried out for every non-British or Irish national to become a fully enrolled student at UEL.

-Failure to comply with our duty to ensure our students have the right to study in UK, will lead to non-compliance.
+Failure to comply with our duty to ensure our students have the right to study in the UK will lead to non-compliance.
 Non-compliance can have an adverse effect on our Student Sponsor Licence.
 This is the reason our students need to ensure that they provide all the necessary documents we request from them.

 You will be able to engage with the Right to Study check once you have been invited to enrol.
 Follow the below steps on how to complete this task.

-- Step 1 - Log into your UEL direct portal with your username and password.
+- Step 1 - Log in to your UEL direct portal with your username and password.

 - Step 2 - Click on the 'My Task' section within UEL Direct.

-- Step 3 - Complete the 'Right to Study task' and input all the required information in the respective fields and 'Upload the documents' required.
+- Step 3 - Complete the 'Right to Study task' and input all the required information in the respective fields, and 'Upload the documents' required.

 Passport